ashuwhy/cui/README.md

 > "cui" is a playful abbreviation of "will you be my cutie? i love you!" 😗

 A charming and interactive React Native application that creates a playful way to ask someone to be your girlfriend.
-Built with love and modern mobile development technologies.

 ## Features